 Amigo is NOT going to investigate this complaint, so don’t worry about the wording – the only reason to send this is to make sure your payments from now on go into the Trust Account.

 But you may still want to stop paying Amigo if you simply cannot afford the payments.
 The new Scheme may start in May next year – it could take an extra 6-9 months before your claim is decided – that is a long time to keep making unaffordable payments…

 The rest of this article looks at whether you should stop paying and the pros and cons of this.

-The Financial Ombudsman (FOS) has recently emailed customers saying it has put Amigo complaints on hold because:
+The Financial Ombudsman (FOS) emailed customers saying it has put Amigo complaints on hold because:

 … even if we were to now investigate and even uphold your complaint, we understand that Amigo wouldn’t pay you the compensation we awarded.

 This follows a decision by the FCA to allow Amigo an “informal moratorium” on paying refunds.

 Many people now want to know if they should carry on repaying an Amigo loan and what will happen if they stop.
 As one Amigo customer said:

 Amigo seem to be able to just carry collecting payments from all those mis-sold loans.
 This just does not feel right… Who is going to sort this mess out for the people if not the FOS?